ahx/openapi_first/README.md

 ## OpenapiFirst::Router

-This middleware is used automatically, but you can add it to the top of your middleware stack if you want to change configuration.
+This middleware is used automatically, but you can add it to the top of your middleware stack if you want to customize the behavior via options.

 ```ruby
 use OpenapiFirst::Router, spec: './openapi/openapi.yaml'